openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/why.rst

     console.log(buddy.getName()?.length); // Builds ok, no runtime error

-This case demonstrates how we can improve stability and correctness of our code by enforcing stricter type checking in |LANG|.
+This case demonstrates how the stability and correctness of code can be improved in |LANG| by enforcing stricter type checking.

 |